sikaeducation/curriculum/courses/102/standards/analyze-problems-using-methodology/topics/polya-enumerating-solutions/README.md

 ### Associate

 * Can it be translated into an equation or formula?
 * Are any parts of the problem similar to other kinds of problems?
-  * Could you use their unknowns?
-  * Could you use their constraints?
-  * Could you use their data?
-  * Could you use their solutions?
-  * Could you use their methods?
+Could you use their:
+  * Unknowns?
+  * Constraints?
+  * Data?
+  * Solutions?
+  * Methods?

 ### Visualize

-* Can you make a list?
-* Can you make a table?
-* Can you make a chart?
+* Can you visualize it as a:
+  * List?
+  * Table?
+  * Chart?
-* Can you make a tree diagram?
+  * Tree diagram?
-* Can you make a model?
+  * Model?
 * Draw a picture
   * Does it help emphasize some parts?
   * Does it need different kinds of lines (solid, dotted, dashed)?